by Elva Cobb Martin --I happily give credit to articles by William Federer

 |Barbary Pirate Coast|

-For my wip, an historical romance set in Charles Town and on the Barbary Coast in the 1700's, I did a lot of research.
+For my wip, an historical romance, Georgia Ann, set in Charles Town and on the Barbary Coast in the 1700's, I did a lot of research.
 Below are some compelling facts that shed light today for wise dealing with Islamic terrorists and "harmless" immigrating Muslims wanting to come to America but still give allegiance to their Koran's command to make every nation bow to Allah or be annihilated.
 Their Koran has not changed.

 Most Americans are unaware of the fact that over two hundred years ago, the United States had declared war on Islam, and Thomas Jefferson led the charge!

 At the height of the eighteenth century, Muslim pirates were the terror of the Mediterranean and a large area of the North Atlantic.
 They attacked every ship in sight, and held the crews for exorbitant ransoms.
 Those taken hostage were subjected to barbaric treatment, sold as slaves, and wrote heart breaking letters home, begging their government and family members to pay whatever their Mohammedan captors demanded.